j-sims/isitinyapi/README.md

 All responses are returned in JSON format.

 Currently, only a single endpoint ('/') is provided, which returns all `sysctl` keys and the outputs of all commands specified in the `config.json` file.
+## Risks
+Installing the Tiny API requires executing unix shell commands and hand editing the apache config file.
+Unless the user is experienced making changes such as these in a production they risk breaking the apache configuration and rendering the WebUI inaccessible.

 ## Installation
 Installing the services requires changes to the apache config file and adding it to the crontab.